ASNA/asp-net-concepts-3/README.md

 Creating the CustomerForm.aspx page

+- CustomerList.aspx page note:
+   -  If 'first-customer-name' and 'first-customer-number' session variables exist, the list is positioned to those values; otherwise the list is positioned at the top of the file.
+- Navigating to the CustomerForm.aspx.page
+   - Add update form
+      - Add controls
+         - Input controls as needed
+         - Buttons
+            - Update
+               - The 'update' button puts the updated customer name and number in the session variables to reposition the list page to the customer updated.
+            - Cancel
+               - The 'cancel' button uses two session variables to reposition the list back where it was.
       - Validators - don't forget causesvalidation on buttons
-- Helper classes
-   - CrudHelpers
-   - CustomerCrud
-   - StateList
-      - This class is a file-specific class that creates a ListItemCollection for binding to a listcontrol.

-Fixing ASP.NET checkbox and radio buttons
+   - Fixing ASP.NET checkbox and radio buttons
       - The ASP.NET checkbox and radio button controls inject a SPAN tag around the input tag.
 This SPAN tag breaks Bootstrap checkbox/radiobutton rendering.

 ```